h-livv/tempest/README.md

 ## Neural Surrogate Model

+Tempest includes an experimental machine learning pipeline for learning numerical evolution operators directly from simulated PDE trajectories.

-Tempest features an experimental ML surrogate model that learns to emulate the linear advection equation much faster than solving it numerically step-by-step.
+Currently features an experimental ML surrogate model that learns to emulate the linear advection equation much faster than solving it numerically step-by-step.

 Starting from a simple one-step predictor, the model was gradually optimized into a stable long-horizon transport surrogate through iterative testing and physics-informed constraints.